 In the pictures below, the measurement setup can be seen.
-I’m using a high precision USB Network Analyzer made by DG8SAQ (90dB dynamic range), a Mini-Circuits BNC Calibration kit and some Mini-circuits attenuators.
+I’m using a high-precision USB Network Analyzer made by DG8SAQ (90dB dynamic range), a Mini-Circuits BNC Calibration kit, and some Mini-circuits attenuators.

 A few notes on measuring amplifiers:

-- Amplifiers can easily overload your VNWAs input terminals.
+Amplifiers can easily overload your VNWAs input terminals.
 Caution is needed, especially if the gain is unknown, as in my case.
-My VNWA allows me to reduce the output power in 0.1 dB steps, therefor I started with -40dBm and added a 20dB attenuator at the receiving port, just to make sure that no overloading will happen.
+My VNWA allows me to reduce the output power in 0.1 dB steps, therefore I started with -40dBm and added a 20dB attenuator at the receiving port, just to make sure that no overloading will happen.

-Measurement setup – Regulated Powersupply (with current limiter), USB Vector Network Analyzer and the W7IUV amplifier
+Measurement setup: Regulated Powersupply (with current limiter), USB Vector Network Analyzer, and the W7IUV amplifier